svetlyak40wt/django-globals/README.md

 [![changelog](http://allmychanges.com/p/python/django-globals/badge)](http://allmychanges.com/p/python/django-globals/)

-Django-globals is a very simple application, that allow to define thread specific global variables.
+Django-globals is a very simple application, that allow you to define thread specific global variables.

 It includes a middleware Global, which can be used to access to